bufbuild-ru/docs/docs/bufstream/reference/configuration/bufstream-yaml/index.md

 #### `project`

+_string_

-\_string_The GCP project of the BigQuery Metastore.
+The GCP project of the BigQuery Metastore.
 If empty, this is assumed to be the current project in which the bufstream workload is running.

 #### `location`

+_string_

-\_string_The location for any BigQuery datasets that are created.
+The location for any BigQuery datasets that are created.
 Must be present if cloud_resource_connection is present.
 Otherwise, if absent, datasets cannot be auto-created, so any dataset referenced by an Iceberg table name must already exist.

 #### `cloud_resource_connection`

+_string_

-\_string_The name of a BigQuery Cloud Resource connection.
+The name of a BigQuery Cloud Resource connection.
 This is only the simple name of the connection, not the full name.
-Since a BigQuery dataset can only use connections in the same project and location, the full connection name (which includes its project and location) is not necessary.If absent, no override connection will be associated with created tables.
+Since a BigQuery dataset can only use connections in the same project and location, the full connection name (which includes its project and location) is not necessary.

+If absent, no override connection will be associated with created tables.

 ### `LabelValueList`

 #### `values`

+_list`<string>`_

-\_list`<string>`\_The list of values to allow for the label.If this is not set, all values are allowed.
+The list of values to allow for the label.

+If this is not set, all values are allowed.

 ### `PlainMechanism`